 Wagenfeld’s nonprofit organization conducts an afterschool program that teaches children the basics of gardening.

 “Send children on a treasure hunt to look at vegetable seeds/seedlings online or in catalogs and learn about what could grow in South Florida.
 Let them take the lead in selecting what to grow,” she says, noting research shows that produce grown by children is what they are most willing to eat.
 “Empower them to be the teachers; we can all learn from our children.”

 2. WHAT ARE THE EASIEST VEGGIES TO GROW?

 Beans, collards and onions are examples of easy-to-grow local vegetables, Wagenfeld says.

 The Institute of Food and Agricultural Sciences Extension at University of Florida offers this helpful list of the top 12 easiest seasonal vegetables to grow in South Florida.

 Thanks to Florida’s perpetual warm weather, our growing season is year-round.
-Consult the university’s Florida Fresh free app for planting times and cooking tips.
-Click here to download it for iOS or click here for Android.
+Consult the university’s Florida Fresh page for planting times and growing tips.

 3. HOW DO FLOWERS HELP OUR GARDEN?